kubewarden/docs/docs/quick-start.md

 ## Main components

-Kubewarden has two main components which you will interact with:
+Kubewarden has three main components which you will interact with:
 * The PolicyServer
 * The ClusterAdmissionPolicy
+* The AdmissionPolicy

-### Policy Server
+### PolicyServer

-A Kubewarden Policy Server is completely managed by the `kubewarden-controller` and multiple Policy Servers can be deployed in the same Kubernetes cluster.
+A Kubewarden `PolicyServer` is completely managed by the `kubewarden-controller` and multiple `PolicyServers` can be deployed in the same Kubernetes cluster.

-The Policy Server is the component which executes the Kubewarden policies when requests arrive and validates them.
+The `PolicyServer` is the component which executes the Kubewarden policies when requests arrive and validates them.

 Default `PolicyServer` configuration: